This page is frequently updated. Check back for updates.

 Fields of study (or tracks) may change over the next several years.
-The faculty transition team is working on questions like this over the academic year.
 However, students enrolled in a given track will be able to finish the program they started.
 If students prefer to switch programs mid-degree, that may be an option after new programs have been defined.

 Q. Will there still be opportunities for field work?

 Opportunities for field work continue to grow.
 There are no proposals or suggestions otherwise.
 In recent years SNRE reaffirmed its commitment to both an ecology core and a significant field component by revamping one of the core courses (NRE 509) to include weekly field labs.
 View a video here.

 Q. What will happen to the science content of the curriculum at SNRE?

 Science will continue to be a core component of the graduate programs at SEAS.

 Q. What does this mean for prospective students?

 Students recruited for fall 2017 will be so into the existing programs – which will continue to be offered by SEAS until the faculty choose to change or replace those degrees.
 This incoming class will have the same opportunity to complete the degrees they start.